 There are over 5000 hospitals in Argentina so finding one is not a problem.
 The question is which one to go to and how to get attended by the medical staff.
 70% of hospitals in Argentina are private.

 First things first, getting medical attention does not have to cost you anything if you go to a public hospital.
 Complicated procedures will obviously need to be funded but emergencies are free.
 However, your medical cover will mean how fast you get seen to.
 It might be an emergency but there’s still a queue.
-As everyone else in the country is using the same, limited resources, system there will be times where the waiting list is very long, especially if you use a public hospital and have no private health insurance or an Argentinian medical card.
+As everyone else in the country is using the same limited resources so there will be times where the waiting list is very long, especially if you use a public hospital and have no private health insurance or an Argentinian medical card.
 I recommend using a private hospital and paying the costs.
 The outlay will be much less than a similar treatment in Europe or the US, and it saves time and stress.

 The benefits of using a private hospital also mean less paperwork (public hospitals will require a lot of signatures and declarations).
 If you’ve been in Argentina for any length of time you’ll know all about paperwork.
 The likelihood of finding an English-speaking doctor is much higher and you can schedule appointments much easier.